How to prime an e-cig coil

 The suction created as you draw will help to pull the liquid into the absorbent material inside the coil so it becomes sufficiently saturated.

-If you have adjustable airflow it will help to reduce the air coming in while you're priming, you can do this but covering the area with a finger, and if it still feels vary airy you can do the same with the contact pin, when it's not connected to the battery or mod of course.
+If you reduce the flow of air coming in while you're priming (you can do this by covering the air flow area with a finger if you need to), and if it still feels vary airy you can do the same with the contact pin, when it's not connected to the battery or mod of course.

 If you keep drawing, or you suck too hard, the chances of flooding your coil or getting liquid into your mouth is more likely.
 Remember you just want the coil to be wet through.